 Rental revision clause (every 5 years) – negotiation basis; subject to mutual agreement by tenant and landlord

-Full rental guarantee by St. Luke’s Foundation
+Full rental guarantee by St. Luke’s Foundation (see Section 2.2 for Tenant Credit Risk analysis).

 Green lease clauses: the lease does not include a green lease clause; however, we expect that the tenant would be cooperative regarding monitoring of energy and utility usage and costs.